SBLLB/10Pin_Bowling_Scorer/README.md

 ##10-Pin Bowling Scorer

-#### Count and sum the scores of a bowling game of one player(in javascript).
-Weekend Challenge, Week 5 at Maker's Academy.
+#### Count and sum the scores of a one-player bowling game in javascript.
+Weekend Challenge, Week 5 at Makers Academy.

 ###The Objective